 Vascular protection means protecting the arteries to lower the risk of vascular diseases, such as CAD and PAD.
-More specifically, it refers to limiting the build-up of plaque in the arteries, also known as atherosclerosis, which prevents the development of blood clots and therefore lowers the risk of more serious events such as heart attack, stroke and amputation.
+More specifically, it refers to limiting the build-up of plaque in the arteries, also known as atherosclerosis, to help prevent the development of blood clots and more serious events such as heart attack, stroke and amputation.

 Protecting the arteries and the vascular system can be done in many ways, including lifestyle changes such as regular exercise, a healthy diet, stress management and stopping smoking, .